Loan Against LIC Policy: Interest Rate, Eligibility & Benefits

 • Flexible repayment – You can repay as a lump sum or in parts.

-• Premium status: All due premiums should be paid up to date.
+• Premium status: All premiums should be paid and the policy should be active.

 Factors influencing loan against LIC policy